pjakiela/ECON523/exercises/R4-DD2.md

 ### Question 2

-The time variable indicates the month and year in which a birth took place.
-Cross-tabulate time and post to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
-What is the first treated month?
+The `time` variable indexes the month and year in which a birth took place.
+Unfortunately, it is in Stata's date format, and reads into R without the appropriate labels.
+Fortunately, the same information is contained in the variables `birthyr` and `birthmonth`.

-The `birthyear` and `birthmonth` variablea indicate the month and year in which a birth took place.
 Cross-tabulate `birthyr` and `post` to see how Professor Godlonton and Dr. Okeke define the post-treatment time period in their analysis.
 What is the first treated month?

 Hint: you can use `xtabs(~ y + x, data = df)` to cross-tabulate the columns `y` and `x` in data frame `df`.